 }

-When you run a Query or Mutation on a module(Please check Mutations and Queries) Wertik JS fires an event, Please check Typescript interface called useModuleProps.events
+When you run a Query or Mutation on a module(Please check Mutations and Queries) Wertik JS fires an event, Please check Typescript interface called useModuleProps.events.
+Those are the list of events that you can use.
+To explore more about types you can click Go to Type Definition of method useModule.

 When events are running you get access to Apollo GraphQL Resolver arguments where you can access Request params as well.
 For more please see about Crud